Updated July 5, 2026

 * Estimates based on industry averages.
 Actual premiums depend on your specific business details, claims history, and coverage selections.
 Rates shown are for informational purposes only and do not constitute a quote.

-The Alabama market data shows an average premium range of $88 to $278 per month per vehicle, with the broader small-business average landing around $100 to $200 per vehicle per month.
+Commercial auto pricing in Alabama can vary widely by vehicle, with broader small-business costs also shifting based on the account.
 That spread reflects real differences in fleet size, vehicle type, driver records, coverage limits, deductibles, business use, annual mileage, operating radius, and claims history.
-Alabama’s premium index of 88 suggests pricing is below the national average overall, but that does not mean every business will see low pricing.
+Alabama’s premium index suggests pricing is below the national average overall, but that does not mean every business will see low pricing.
 A company with frequent highway miles between Birmingham, Montgomery, Mobile, and Huntsville may pay differently than one with limited local routes.
 Weather exposure also matters because the state’s tornado, hurricane, flooding, and severe-storm profile can push comprehensive-related pricing upward.
-The auto accident data adds another layer: Alabama’s fatal crash rate of 1.73 is above the national average of 1.33, and the average claim cost is $21,041, which can influence how insurers think about liability and collision risk.
-Carrier competition is meaningful here because Alabama has 320 active insurance companies, including State Farm, Alfa Insurance, USAA, Travelers, and Liberty Mutual in the market.
+The auto accident data adds another layer: Alabama’s fatal crash rate is above the national average, and the average claim cost can influence how insurers think about liability and collision risk.
+Carrier competition is meaningful here because Alabama has active insurance companies in the market.
 For many small businesses, the final commercial auto insurance cost in Alabama will depend more on how the vehicles are used and who drives them than on the state average alone.

 Industries & Insurance Needs in Birmingham